AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 ## Requirements

-### R code
+### R notebooks

 R Markdown files can be run with R version 4.3.2 (see CRAN archives: https://cran.rstudio.com/src/base/R-4/) and the R Studio software available on https://posit.co/download/rstudio-desktop/.
-The notebooks will attempt to load the following libraries and their dependencies.
-It will install missing libraries:
+When running the notebooks, Rstudio will attempt to load the following libraries and to install missing libraries:
 - ```dplyr```
 - ```tibble```
 - ```knitr```